 - Steer clear of manufacturers who make unrealistic claims

-- Budget correctly and make sure your expenses are planned for.
+- Budget correctly and make sure your expenses are planned for

-While a temporary crackling sound in the ears is not anything to be worry about if the sound persists it is important to take further measures.
+While a temporary crackling sound in the ears is not anything to worry about, if the sound persists it is important to take further measures.
 There may be a wide range of causes behind these crunching sounds in the ear, as we have discussed above.
 Some of the more common causes are earwax buildup, dysfunction in the eustachian tube, or maybe some type of TMJ disorder.